Governance at SCA

 - Global Hygiene Category (GHC), with global responsibility for customer and consumer brands and innovation in the hygiene area.

-- Global Hygiene Supply Tissue (GHS-T), with global responsibility for purchasing, production and technology in Tissue.
+- Global Hygiene Supply Tissue (GHS-T), with global responsibility for sourcing, production, logistics and technology in Tissue.

-- Global Hygiene Supply Personal Care (GHS-PC), with global responsibility for purchasing, production and technology in Personal Care.
+- Global Hygiene Supply Personal Care (GHS-PC), with global responsibility for sourcing, production, logistics and technology in Personal Care.

 SCA’s business units adhere to the principle of distinct decentralization of responsibility and authority.
 The business units are fully responsible for developing their respective operations through established objectives and strategies, a process that is also centrally coordinated.
 The business units are responsible for their operating results, capital and cash flow.
 Business and earnings position are followed up by the entire Executive Management Team on a monthly basis.
 Each quarter, business review meetings are conducted during which the management of each business unit personally meets with the President, the CFO and others.
 These meetings function as a complement to the daily monitoring of operations.
-Through formal work plans and terms of reference, a number of issues of material significance are placed under the control of the CEO and the Parent Company’s Board of Directors.
-SCA divides and reports its business in three business areas – Personal Care, Tissue and Forest Products.
+Through working procedures and terms of reference, a number of issues of material significance are placed under the control of the CEO and the Parent Company’s Board of Directors.
+SCA divides and reports its operations according to three business areas – Personal Care, Tissue and Forest Products.

 The company’s auditor, elected at the Annual General Meeting, examines SCA’s annual report and consolidated financial statements, the Board’s and President’s administration and the annual reports of subsidiaries, and submits an audit report.